 Because of its size, Andorra is considered a micronation that ranks as the 6th smallest in Europe.
 It covers an area of 468 square kilometres with a permanent population of 77,006.
 Residents are always 30 minutes away from reaching every point in the country by car.

 While it may not be a member of the European Union, Andorra still uses the Euro as the official currency.
 It also isn’t a part of the Schengen area, to prevent illegal commerce from its duty-free shops.
-All in all, the principality is very secure and has zero to no crime rates.
+All in all, the principality is very secure and has zero to barely-existent crime rates.

 If you’ve been thinking of making the shift to Andorra and find yourself wondering “What is Andorra like?” then this guide is perfect for you.
 We’ll take you through all there is to know about Andorra, from its high standard of living to its stunning landscapes and ease of residency.